hatamirais/Couch/readme.md

 There is one room in TryHackMe [[5]](https://tryhackme.com/room/overlayfs) explaining about CVE-2021-3493 [[6]](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-3493).

-TLDR, on some version of Ubuntu which one we use is also effected has vulnerable in OverlayFS which allow local users to get root access.
-The user only need to compile some scripts and run it to gain instant root, pretty cool right?
+TLDR, on some version of Ubuntu which the one we have right now has vulnerability on OverlayFS which allow local users to get root access.
+The user only need to compile a scripts and run it to gain instant root, pretty cool right?

 You can pause what you currently doing and complete Overlayfs room [[5]](https://tryhackme.com/room/overlayfs) or read and apply what `Overlayfs` has to offer, once finish with `Couch` you can complete `Overlayfs`